home-assistant/developers.home-assistant/blog/2021-01-29-custom-integration-changes.md

 ## Serving files

 Making resources available to the user is a common use case for custom integrations, whether that is images, panels, or enhancements the user can use in Lovelace.
-The only way one should serve static files from a path is to use `hass.http.async_register_static_path`.
+The only way one should serve static files from a path is to use `hass.http.async_register_static_paths`.
 Use this method and avoid using your own, as this can lead to serious bugs or security issues.

 ```python
 from pathlib import Path